 SQL Server is a relational database management system marketed by Microsoft.
 Like other relational database management systems, SQL Server is also built on the top of SQL as a standard programming language and used to interact with the relational databases.
 SQL is tied to the T-SQL that has a proprietary programming construct.

-SQL Server works exclusively for the Microsoft environment for more than 20 years now.
+SQL Server has worked exclusively for the Microsoft environment for more than 20 years now.
 In 2017, it was made available for both Windows and Linux platforms.
-Today, in this blog, we will discuss three commonly used operators of SQL Server; these are IN, Exists and JOIN clauses.
+Today, in this blog, we will discuss three commonly used operators of SQL Server; these are IN, Exists and JOIN clauses and various comparative studies such as SQL Join vs Inner Join, SQL Join vs where, etc.

-We will start the discussion with a brief introduction to these three operators, and then we will try to understand the detailed differences between them.
+We will start the discussion with a brief introduction to these three operators, and then we will try to understand about the SQL join vs Union.
+T.

 SQL Server uses many operators, and three of the most popular are Exists, IN and JOIN clauses.
 Let us discuss each of them one by one along with examples: